omseeth/omseeth.github.io/_posts/2024-12-27-CNN_sentiment_analysis.md

         # One-dimensional convolution-layer with 300 input channels, and 100
         # output channels as well as kernel size of 3; note that the
-        # one-dimensional convolutional layer is of rank 3
+        # one-dimensional convolutional layer has 3 dimensions
         self.conv_1 = nn.Conv1d(300, 100, 3, padding="same")

         # Pooling with with a one-dimensional sliding window of length 3,